Google Marketing: Analytics & DV360

 The configuration options and fields sent as identifiers depend on the GA4 Version selected in step 8 of the configuration options below.
 The Client ID and Measurement ID fields are required for exports selecting gtag.js, while Firebase App ID and App Instance ID are required for those that select Firebase.

-For both versions, up to 25 additional fields of your choice can be included in the Export Scalar Fields selector, which will be included in the param
+For both versions, additional fields choice can be included in the Export Scalar Fields selector, which will be sent as event parameters, included in the param property of the request

 Fields